bhavikb/bhavikb.github.io/_posts/2019-03-25-Building-a-microservice.md

 ![service layers](/static/img/service_layers.jpg)

 A monolithic service can be viewed as a wholesome service responsible for all the tiers.
-In a micro-service architecture the tier responsibilities is divided among different services which communicates over the network to get the final response to the user.
+In a micro-service architecture the tier responsibilities is divided among different services which communicates over the network to gets the final response to the user.

 **So why move to micro-service architecture?**
 In a large organisation like Amazon it can be very difficult to maintain a monolithic service.
 Hundreds of developers developing on a single service is a recipe for disaster.
 A micro-service architecture segregates the responsibilities in its own service and assists ease of development.
 It is also easier to maintain as the changes in service can be deployed independently.